konashevich/olexi-extension/README.md

 - Follow‑up questions: Each answer ends with “Questions you may want to explore further” (≥3 items).
 Questions are clickable and start a new session with that text.

 ## Security and privacy
-- Authorisation: The host requires an API key; the extension stores it locally (browser storage/localStorage).
-The MCP endpoint remains local and unauthenticated, exposing only tools.
+- Authorisation: The extension does not require or store any API key.
+The host holds any credentials (e.g., Google API key) via environment variables.
 - Request checks: The host enforces origin/ID/UA checks and simple rate‑limits.
 No end‑user credentials are sent to AustLII.

 ## Extension usage